Former Tauranga high school student rewarded Cambridge University scholarship - NZ Herald

 Adams plays squash at a national level and is also keen to pursue it at Cambridge.

-"I also consider the University of Cambridge's sport programme a great opportunity for me to develop my squash abilities further."
+"I also consider the university's sports programme to be a great opportunity for me to develop my squash abilities further."

 The scholarship is administered by Universities New Zealand and is funded by The Worshipful Company of Girdlers.